Immunic Inc (IMUX) Shares Rise Despite Market Challenges - News Heater

 IMUX’s Market Performance

-IMUX’s stock has seen a 3.36% increase for the week, with a 6.96% rise in the past month and a -20.65% fall in the past quarter.
-The volatility ratio for the week is 6.56%, and the volatility levels for the past 30 days are at 8.47% for Immunic Inc The simple moving average for the past 20 days is 11.64% for IMUX’s stock, with a -25.39% simple moving average for the past 200 days.
+IMUX’s stock has seen a 18.70% increase for the week, with a 47.44% rise in the past month and a 2.10% gain in the past quarter.
+The volatility ratio for the week is 7.82%, and the volatility levels for the past 30 days are at 7.65% for Immunic Inc The simple moving average for the past 20 days is 27.87% for IMUX’s stock, with a -10.48% simple moving average for the past 200 days.

 Analysts’ Opinion of IMUX